 Presentations from Eagle Genomics second symposium

 Posted by Ivan Karabaliev on April 13, 2012.
-Marketing assistant who likes to explain the complex world of bioinformatics to new audiences and the general public.
+Marketing and Social media specialist

 The second Eagle symposium: "The Next 10 Years of Genome Content Management", held on Thursday 29th March 2012 at the Babraham Research Campus went really well.

 To all who came, thanks again for attending.
 We hope you found it interesting and also managed to grab a complimentary Eagle mug.
 All who weren't able to come, this is the blog you might want to read to catch up with speakers presentations.
 The links bellow will lead to the slideshare website.
 If you wish to receive a copy of the delegate booklet email Ivan.

 Some of the symposium highlights:

 - Nine speakers, from key fields who looked into the future of bioinformatics and shared their strategies on dealing with the massive amount of genomic data coming from yeast, plants, animals, human genomes and diseases.

 - Well timed breaks, which allowed plenty of networking opportunities.

 - Three exhibitors DDN, LGC Genomics and S3, who showcased their services and generated interest from the delegates.